-The amount recognised as part of employee benefits expense for Loan Funded Share Plan shares issued during the year was \$34,722 (2015: \$51,617) and \$191,091 (2015: \$7,702) for performance rights.
+The amount recognised as part of employee benefits expense for Loan Funded Share Plan shares issued during the year was nil (2016: \$34,722), \$9,270 (2016: \$191,091) for performance rights, and \$7,876 for options.

 The Black Scholes Option Pricing Model assumes that the Securities the subject of the valuation can be sold on a secondary market.
 The terms and conditions of the Options and Share Plan shares state that no application will be made for the Shares to be listed for official quotation on ASX, until certain milestones are met.
 Accordingly a discount for lack of marketability is required to determine an indicative fair value of the Plan Shares and for the Options.